foreversd/forever/README.md

 * exit    [err, forever]: Raised when the call to forever.run() completes
 * stdout  [err, data]:    Raised when data is received from the child process' stdout
 * stderr  [err, data]:    Raised when data is received from the child process' stderr

+## Using forever module from node.js
+In addition to using a Forever object, the forever module also exposes some useful methods.
+Each method returns an instance of an EventEmitter which emits when complete.
+See the [forever binary script][1] for sample usage.

+### forever.load (config, callback)
+Sets the specified configuration (config) for the forever module.
+In addition to the callback, this method also returns an event emitter which will raise the 'load' event when complete.
+There are two important options:

+* root:    Directory to put all default forever log files
+* pidPath: Directory to put all forever *.pid files

+### forever.stop (index)
+Stops the forever daemon script at the specified index.
+These indices are the same as those returned by forever.list().
+This method returns an EventEmitter that raises the 'stop' event when complete.

+### forever.stopAll (format)
+Stops all forever scripts currently running.
+This method returns an EventEmitter that raises the 'stopAll' event when complete.

+### forever.list (format, procs)
+Returns a list of metadata objects about each process that is being run using forever.
+This method is synchronous and will return the list of metadata as such.

+### forever.cleanup ()
+Cleans up any extraneous forever *.pid or *.fvr files that are on the target system.
+This method returns an EventEmitter that raises the 'cleanUp' event when complete.

 ## Run Tests
 The test coverage for 0.3.0 is currently lacking, but will be improved in 0.3.1.